EdiFabric/EDIFACT.NET/README.txt

 refer to this project instead of EdiFabric.Templates.Edifact.
 If you need to test with a different template, please contact us.

 11. EDI Templates
 EdiFabric supports all EDIFACT/EANCOM/IATA versions and message types.
-We have an extensive library of EDI templates, howevere, if you can't find a particular transaction, please let us know.
+We have an extensive library of EDI templates, however, if you can't find a particular transaction, please let us know.
 The following templates are available out-of-the-box:

 EDIFACT